kaizokumuda/html5rocks/www.html5rocks.com/content/mobile/cross-device/en/index.md

 Media queries are awesome, a godsend for website developers that want to make small tweaks to their stylesheets to give a better experience for users on devices of various sizes.
 Media queries essentially let you customize the CSS of your site depending on screen size.
-See [this article][rwd] for more information about responsive design and check out some of these fine examples of media queries usage here:
+Before you dive into this article, learn more about [responsive design][rwd] and check out some of these fine examples of media queries usage here:
 [mediaqueri.es][mq].

-However, as Brad points out in an [earlier article][bf], changing the look is only one of many things to consider when building for the mobile web.
-If the only thing you do when you build your mobile website is customize your layout with media queries, then we have the following
+As Brad points out in an [earlier article][bf], changing the look is only one of many things to consider when building for the mobile web.
+If the only thing you do when you build your mobile website is customize your layout with media queries, then we have the following situation:
-situation:

 - All devices get the same JavaScript, CSS, and assets (images, videos), resulting in longer than necessary load times.